murrayk/postgis-integration-test-example/README.md

     }
 ```
->> Create a data source for our DAO from our docker container that was created using the junit rule
+>> Create a data source for our DAO from our docker container.
 ```java
     DataSource postGisDocker() {
         return DataSourceBuilder